 However, you can still find some great things to do in the city on Monday.
 It's also fairly quiet, so it is the perfect time to get out and explore.

 For some of the links on this page, I receive a small commission when you purchase.
 You don't pay more when you buy through me and it gives me the chance to offer you all this great content for free!

 Almost every night in San Francisco, you will find a number of fun live music shows and concerts.
-They range from larger performances at the Bill Graham Civic Auditorium to the smaller shows at places such as the Red Devil Lounge.
+They range from larger performances at the Bill Graham Civic Auditorium to the smaller shows at places such as Slim's and the Great American Music Hall.